Nigger: The Strange Career of a Troublesome Word by Randall Kennedy (Book Review)

 At a short, 226 pages, Nigger is a difficult book to get through.
 I have a no-quitting policy when it comes to reading, so I trudged through it.
 It has four chapters, so I underestimated how long it would take to finish.
 It's small enough to fit in almost any bag, but I'm not sure how many people would appreciate its compact nature.
 It's not as if you would be reading this on the metro during your morning commute.

 The first 50 pages were a challenge.
 I assumed reading about all the racism would be the hardest part; but in reality, it was harder to internalize the complexity of each example of litigation or discrimination the word revolved around.
 It's both fascinating and tedious.
 I loved all the historical context, but I became more fatigued with each additional case.
 I wasn't given enough time to mourn one example before he moved onto the next racist court case.
 It felt like Mr. Kennedy cited EVERY instance he could find this word used in context from its inception.
 I did not count the number of times, but let's just say it's high.
-Randall Kennedy is a lawyer, so I assume he was just being thorough.
+He is a lawyer, so I assume he was just being thorough.

-Randall Kennedy spent 100 pages recounting the history of the n-word, but he didn't want it banned.
+Kennedy spent 100 pages recounting the history of the n-word, but he didn't want it banned.
 Why?
 He didn't just talk about court cases centered on the use of the n-word to degrade or insult blacks.
 He spent an equal amount of time on examples where context was misunderstood.
 A white politician calling another group of white people the n-word.
 The definition Merriam-Webster used back in 1997.
 Books banned because they feature the n-word (Huckleberry Finn one of the most popular titles in this category).
 These types of incidents have led to more tone policing.
-No longer was the n-word an insult if said with malice intention; it was an insult all the time.
+No longer was the n-word an insult if said with malice intention; it wasn't an insult all the time.

 I have held onto this book for 15 years, desperate to know its secrets.
 Although he presents facts and figures, I don't believe Kennedy succeeded in being impartial.
 He straddles the information, then tell you exactly what side to choose.
 As early as page 51, he says that the word isn't intrinsically bad- because of nuance, you need clarification of intention; later he clarifies that we should keep it anyway.
 In the end, I got what I-expected a long history of semantics.